Ruban2205/Python-Programs/README.md

 - Submit a pull request, providing a detailed description of your changes.

-## LICENCE
+## License
 This project is licensed under the terms of the MIT License.
-For more information, please refer to the [LICENCE](/LICENCE) file for more details.
+For more information, please refer to the [LICENSE](/LICENSE) file for more details.

 I hope this repository serves as a valuable resource for learning and improving your Python skills.
 If you have any questions, suggestions, or feedback, please feel free to reach out or open an issue on GitHub.
 Happy coding!😉